aammd/Predator_Phylogenetic_Diversity/MS/predatordiversity.md

 ## Data collection

-### Question 1: Distributional similarity
+### Hypothesis 1: Distributional similarity

-To examine [EXAMINE SOUNDS LIKE THE RESEARCHER IS A PASSIVE PARTICIPANT HERE.
-WOULD YOU CONSIDER USING 'TESTED OUR HYPOTHESIS, ADDRESSED OUR QUESTION, ETC' THROUGHOUT?] distributional similarity among predator species, we used a detailed survey of bromeliad communities.
-In 2008, each bromeliad was dissected and washed to remove invertebrates and the resulting water was filtered through two sieves (150 and 850 µm), which removed particulate organic matter without losing any invertebrates.
+We asked whether closely related predators were found in the same bromeliads.
+In 2008, each bromeliad was dissected and washed to remove invertebrates.
+We passed this water through two sieves (150 and 850 µm), which removed particulate organic matter without losing any invertebrates.
 All invertebrates were counted and identified to the lowest taxonomic level possible.
 The body length of all individuals was measured when possible for small and medium-sized taxa (< 1cm final instar) and always for large-bodied taxa (> 1 cm final instar).

-### Question 2: Diet Similarity
+### Hypothesis 2: Diet Similarity

-To examine [AHHH!] diet [EXPERIMENTALLY QUANTIFIED DIET] similarity among predator species, we fed prey species to predators in laboratory feeding trials.
+To test whether related predators eat similar prey, we fed prey to predators in laboratory feeding trials.
 We conducted 314 feeding trials of 10 predator taxa and 14 prey taxa between March and April 2011.
 We  included all potential predator-prey pairs present in the experiment
 (described below), and attempted to perform all other combinations whenever possible.
 However, due to the rarity of some taxa, many predator-prey pairs were not possible; we tested 56 pairwise combinations.
 Most trials were replicated at least five times, but the number of replicates ranged from 1 to 11.
 To conduct the trials, we placed predators together with prey in a 50ml vial, with a stick for substrate.
 The only exception was the tabanid larvae, which we